 Students are expected to attend and participate in all scheduled classes and examination periods.
 Absences in excess of four class periods per quarter, or 20 percent of the course, result in the student receiving a failing grade for the course, unless the student withdraws from the course in accordance with the withdrawal policy.
-Tardiness, early departure or other time away from class in excess of 15 minutes per class session is considered absence for that class session.
+Tardiness, early departure or other time away from class in excess of 15 minutes per class session is considered an absence for that class session.
 Classes missed due to late registration are included in the overall absences permitted for the class.

 Not attending class during the first week of any term will result in a delay in disbursement of financial aid, and may also result in the student being dropped from classes.
-Students should contact their adviser in advance if they expect to miss classes during the first week.
+Students should contact their success adviser in advance if they expect to miss classes during the first week.

-The university reserves the right at its sole discretion to withdraw the privilege of enrollment from any student whose conduct is detrimental to the academic environment or to the well-being of other students, faculty or staff members, or to the university facilities.
+The university reserves the right at its sole discretion to withdraw the privilege of enrollment from any student whose conduct is detrimental to the academic environment or to the well-being of other students, faculty, staff members, or university facilities.